sifwako/Pima_Diabetes_ML_Analysis/README.md

-Clustering and Classification on the Pima Indians Diabetes Dataset
+**Clustering and Classification on the Pima Indians Diabetes Dataset
----

 ## 📌 Overview
 This project uses the Pima Indians Diabetes Dataset to compare two machine learning techniques:
 - **K-Means Clustering** for unsupervised analysis